 Are parents required to attend?

-We recommend that younger children be accompanied by a parent or care-giver.
-Children that can self-manage may be left as long as a you provide us with your emergency contact details and a signedconsent form.
+We recommend that younger children (10 and under) or those with special needs be accompanied by a parent or care-giver.
+Children that can self-manage may be left as long as you provide us with a phone number where you can be reached and a signed consent form.

 When and where?